Aayush170605/image_captioning/README.md

 # **Project: Vision-Language Synthesis (VLS-1)**
 ### *Neural Image Captioning via Xception-LSTM Architecture*

 This project implements a high-bandwidth machine vision system designed to bridge the gap between pixels and semantics.
-Rather than simple object detection, this system utilizes a dual-model architecture to understand scene context and generate natural language descriptions in real-time.
+Rather than simple object detection, this system utilizes a dual-model architecture to understand scene context and generate natural language descriptions in real-time!